 - One of the tables is used to build a hash table.
 This table is called the build side and is typically notated on the right side.

 - The other table is used to probe the hash table and find keys that match.
 This table is called the probe side and is typically notated on the left side.

 In the diagram above, call_centers is the build side and catalog_returns is the probe side.

-For best performance, the smaller table should be the build side and larger table should be the probe side.
+For best performance, the smaller table should be on the build side and the larger table should be on the probe side.
 In the general case, the optimization is applicable for tables as well as subqueries or complex sub-trees as inputs to a join.